 The Group is exposed to credit risk through customers defaulting on their loans.
-The key mitigant to this risk is the requirement for the borrower to provide collateral (the pledge) in entering a pawnbroking contract.
-The collateral acts to minimise credit risk as a customer's pledge becomes the property of the pawnbroker on default of the loan.
+The key mitigant to this risk is the requirement for the borrower to provide security (the pledge) in entering a pawnbroking contract.
+The security acts to minimise credit risk as a customer's pledge becomes the property of the pawnbroker on default of the loan.

-In addition to holding collateral, the Group further mitigates credit risk by:
+In addition to holding security, the Group further mitigates credit risk by:

-(i) Applying strict lending criteria to all pawn loans:
+Applying strict lending criteria to all pawn loans: